Word of Caution

 Use Scripture and prayer (e.g., Psalm 139:23–24) as a mirror to reflect your heart.

-Step 3: Ask Your Mentor to Assess You through Same Assessments
+Step 3: Ask Your Mentor or Partner to Assess You through Same Assessments

 Invite your spiritual mentor or partner to fill out the same assessment on your behalf — how they perceive your spiritual growth, humility, obedience, or areas of compromise.
 This invites vulnerability and reflection.